Bisrat-19/csv-sales-processor/README.md

 # CSV Sales Processor — Frontend

-This repository includes a small Next.js frontend that provides a UI to upload CSVs, poll job status, and download processed results.
+Next.js frontend that provides a UI to upload CSVs, poll job status, and download processed results.

 Run the frontend locally: